L33Tech/prancer/README.md

 So if you have a python file at `./test.py`, you simply run `prance -f ./test.py`

 ## How does it work
 The key tool we use it the `tokenizer` standard module in python.
-It allows us to tokenize any python script which then in turn makes substituting comments and variable names fairly simple.
+It allows us to tokenize any python script which then in turn makes substituting comments fairly simple.
 Check out the source code for more details.

 ## Contribute